 (d) The Holy Ghost is continuing the work He started at Pentecost, empowering believers to live a godly life and continue in all the works of Jesus.
 Can be and often is accompanied by speaking with other tongues as the Spirit gives utterance (Acts 1:8, 2:4, 10:44-46, 19:2,6).
 The spirit filled believer has the gift of speaking with new tongues whether or not he or she chooses to exercise this gifting.
 However tongues or emotional experiences should not be construed as “proof” of the Holy Ghost.
 Instead we know the Holy Ghost indwells us the same way we know we are saved, because scripture says so, and by the subsequent manifestation of spiritual power in public testimony and service, and we can recognize the source from its fruit (Matt 7:16)

 (e) The Holy Ghost will not contradict Himself.
-Supposed “new” revelations or prophecies that contradict, add to, or “reinterpret” scripture are doctrines of demons or traditions of men and are NOT from the Holy Ghost.
+Supposed “new” revelations or prophecies that contradict, diminish, add to, or “reinterpret” scripture are doctrines of devils or traditions of men and are NOT from the Holy Ghost.

 (f) Everything is to be done “decently and in order”, to the glory of God, to bring attention to Jesus and NOT to bring attention to self.

 3. Israel – Israel is still God’s chosen people.
 Neither the church, America, or any other nation replaces the children of Israel as recipients of God’s covenant with Abraham.
 Gentile believers are spiritually reborn, grafted, and adopted into sharing the inheritance of Abraham.
+It is not about Jews and Church, it is (and has always been) about believers and non-believers.
 That being said, salvation is still only in Jesus.
 No-one can be saved by their relationship to Abraham, only their relationship with Jesus the Messiah.
 The best and highest way to show your love for Jews is to let them know that their Messiah has come and is coming again.

 4. Body, Soul, Spirit – The Bible clearly teaches that man is a unified being.
 However, this unity is divisible into at least two aspects, material and immaterial.
 In the Bible these aspects are variously termed, body and soul (Matt 10:28), body and mind (Rom 12:1-2), body and spirit (1 Cor 7:34; James 2:26), flesh and spirit (1 Cor 5:5; 2 Cor 7:1), flesh and heart (Rom 2:28-29), and the outer man and inner man (2 Cor 4:16).
 Human beings, though they were created to live in the physical world, are also capable of existing in the spiritual realm as a soul/spirit without the physical body (Heb.
 12:23; Rev. 6:9-11).
 While at times the bible uses spirit and soul interchangeably (when referring to the human spirit, not the Holy Ghost), the bible also makes a distinction between the soul and spirit (Heb.
 4:12; 1 Cor.
 14:14).
 The doctrine of body, soul, spirit is known as “Trichotomy” or “Tripartite” and can be substantiated — however, conclusions about the distinctions between soul and spirit and what it signifies cannot go any farther what is actually in Scripture.